Prismatic cohomology relative to $\delta$-rings: Some formal stack theory

 where $\Fscr^\bullet$ denotes the pullback of $\Fscr$ to $\SSpf\Prism_{R^\bullet/A}$.
-The map is an equivalence for any $(p,I)$-completely perfect $A$-module spectrum.
-As totalizations commute with filtered colimits of uniformly bounded above objects, the map is an equivalence for $\Gscr$ as well. \end{proof}
+Since $\Gscr\mapsto\Gscr/(p,I)$ preserves all limits, we can test whether~\eqref{eq:tot} is an equivalence after modding out by $(p,I)$.
+But, is an equivalence for any perfect complex $\Gscr'$ over $A/(p,I)$.
+As $\Gscr/(p,I)$ is a filtered colimit of perfect complexes which is uniformly bounded above, and as uniformly bounded above filtered colimits commute with totalizations, we see that~\eqref{eq:tot} holds for $\Gscr\in\Tscr_A$. \end{proof}

 Returning to the proof of the proposition in the case when $X=\Spf R$ is affine, consider the natural map $g^*f_*\Fscr\rightarrow f'_*g'^*\Fscr$ for $\Fscr\in\D(\SSpf\Prism_{R/A})$ bounded above.
 As $g_*$ is conservative, to test if this map is an equivalence, we can apply $g_*$ to obtain $g_*g^*f_*\Fscr\rightarrow g_*f'_*g'^*\Fscr$, which can be rewritten as a map